 - Submission of an entry will be deemed acceptance of these terms and conditions.

-- NANSIG or the British Student Doctor Journal reserve the right at any time to cancel, modify or supersede the competition (including altering the prize) if, in their sole discretion, the competition is not capable of being conducted as specified.
+- NANSIG or the British Journal of Neurosurgery reserve the right at any time to cancel, modify or supersede the competition (including altering the prize) if, in their sole discretion, the competition is not capable of being conducted as specified.